 51D.
 Certain vessels to be equipped with bilge pumps

-(1) The owner of a vessel of 7 metres length or over must ensure that the vessel is fitted with an efficient and operational bilge pump.
+(1) The owner of a vessel of 7 m length or over must ensure that the vessel is fitted with an efficient and operational bilge pump.

 (2) A pump referred to in subregulation (1) must —

-(a) have the capacity to pump not less than 4 kilolitres per hour; and
+(a) have the capacity to pump not less than 4 kL per hour; and

 (b) if it is automatic or electric, be wired so that an indicator shows when the pump is working.

-(3) The owner of a vessel of under 7 metres length which is not fitted with a bilge pump must ensure that the vessel carries a bucket or bailer.
+(3) The owner of a vessel of under 7 m length which is not fitted with a bilge pump must ensure that the vessel carries a bucket or bailer.

 (4) An owner who contravenes this regulation commits an offence.